 Aspects Coursera edX

 Time frame for deciding the use of the Signature Track or not 3 weeks

 Steps to be taken (authentication procedure) Payment of \$30 to \$100 (depending on the course).
-Submit a recognized ID (e.g., drivers license) + take a picture of yourself via webcam => Identification & authenticity Type a short writing sample, for "keystroke" signature to be used after each test. • Payment of \$25 to \$300 (depending on the course).
+Submit a recognized ID (e.g., drivers license) + take a picture of yourself via webcam =&gt; Identification &amp; authenticity Type a short writing sample, for "keystroke" signature to be used after each test. • Payment of \$25 to \$300 (depending on the course).

 Certificates Payment Payment

 With HEI With HEI

-- Verified (the majority are priced at \$49) - Specialization (a sequence of courses that culminate into a capstone Project at the en; 45% of Coursera courses offer this kind of certificate)
+Types of certificates Verified (the majority are priced at \$49) Specialization (a sequence of courses that culminate into a capstone Project at the en; 45% of Coursera courses offer this kind of certificate) Verified (very similar to Coursera's price strategy) Professional Education (from \$49 to \$949) Credit • XSeries